FAA Medical Certificates, the UND Aerospace Anti-Drug Program, and Legal Concerns for Incoming Students

 A common limitation is a color vision restriction which restricts pilots from flying at night or under a signal gun control.
 Air traffic controllers may not be cleared medically with any color vision problems.
 These problems need to be identified to determine if you are eligible for these career fields.

+Drug and alcohol testing will be done for several reasons.
+Tests can be ordered as an initial screening, directed at an individual based on their behavior, speech, odor or other characteristics, or be done as a result of an accident or incident.
 All students participating in flight labs are subject to random drug and alcohol testing.
 Positive tests will not only impact your flight status, but can severely impact your eligibility for a medical certificate.
 A complete description of the drug and alcohol program at the Odegard School of Aerospace Sciences is available for your review.